Ilja2307/Solution_Camunda_Challenge/README.md

 1: Extract the ZIP file on your machine

-2: Open a terminal and navigate into the extracted folder (name may vary depending on your system):
+2: Open a terminal and navigate into the extracted folder after extracting the ZIP (name may vary depending on your system):

 ```bash
 cd Solution_Camunda_Challenge-main